IStutheit/NERA-Documentation/README.md

 We used NEAT to evolve a population of 150 networks over 400 generations.
 Networks were initially had 625 inputs, 300 hidden nodes, and 22 output nodes.
 6 minutes of tree chopping footage was used.
 This took ~100 minutes to run on 10 cores.

+Milestone 3: For this milestone, we trained a model on 45 minutes of training data.
+The training data consists of player's chopping down trees.
+In the demo video, a context window is mentioned.
+The context window is how many previous events the agent is aware of.
+During training, the agent has a context window of 1200 time steps - this is because a given tree chop video is 60 seconds at 20 frames per second.
+So, the nodes in the network aren't reset back to 0 until the end of a sample is reached.
+In practice, the context window can be adjusted and will alter performance.

+With 45 minutes of training data, agents are demonstrating more complex behavior but it seems to be a result of overfitting.
+Agents in the demo video break blocks, slowly look down, and occassionally move backward.
+This is still an improvement over the previous agents, many of which would not do anything.
+Overall, while the agents aren't doing nothing, they seem to take the same or similar action repeatedly.

 ## Build and Install

 Open a terminal to the cloned directory.